 Kris earned her bachelor’s degree from the College of St. Benedict, and holds an Interdisciplinary Ph.D. focused on Health Communication from Washington State University.
 She was a Policy Fellow at the Humphrey School of Public Affairs.
 Kris lives in White Bear Lake, Minn., with her husband and three sons.

 Chief Medical Officer

-Dr. Scott Sharkey serves as the Chief Medical Officer for MHIF as well as a practicing cardiologist at Minneapolis Heart Institute® at Abbott Northwestern Hospital and Minneapolis Heart Institute® at Ridgeview Medical Center, Waconia, MN.
+Dr. Scott Sharkey serves as the chief medical officer for MHIF and is also a practicing cardiologist at Minneapolis Heart Institute® at Abbott Northwestern Hospital and Minneapolis Heart Institute® at Ridgeview Medical Center in Waconia, MN.

 - Acute takotsubo (stress)

 - Infarction in the absence of significant coronary artery disease

 Scott completed medical school at Tufts University School of Medicine followed by a residency at Maine Medical Center and fellowship at University of Minnesota.

 Meet Our Executive Leadership Team